khoih-prog/WebSockets2_Generic/README.md

 ### Debug

 Debug is enabled by default on Serial.
+Debug Level from 0 to 4.
 To disable, change the _WEBSOCKETS_LOGLEVEL_ to 0

 ```cpp
 // Use this to output debug msgs to Serial